steventwheeler/kani-world-docs/faq.md

 Kani, potentially adding a new crab to their cast.

 ## How does a player become King Kani?
-To win the KGE, Kani need to be battle-ready.
-They need to survive multiple rounds of combat to become King Kani, and as more players join the game, the competition will only get more challenging.
-The current plan is for 2 Queens/2 winners each week except on the full moon of the month, in which case all four queens are available.
-Making it through to King Kani isn't, so the Kani will need all the help they can get.

-FIXME: the answer here seems outdated.
+To win the KGE, a Kani needs to be battle-ready.
+All active players automatically qualify for the KGE with all of their Kani thrown onto the battlefield.
+A player’s Kani must survive multiple rounds of battles to be one of the remaining unbeaten Kani at the end of the event.
+The number of rounds depends on the number of entries with the possibility of a bye in the first round.
+At the end of the tournament, the final four Kani will each become King Kani and be paired with one of the queens.
+Anything can happen on the way to the final four so make sure your rumbler is ready!

 ## What is scum?
 [Scum](/glossary/#scum) is the primary resource Kani collect to improve their